MarkPearlCoZa/Blog_General/_posts/2016-10-14-Staying-Engaged-when-Mobbing.md

 category: Misc
 ---

-A recent challenge we have faced as my new team begins to adopt mob programming is staying engaged during exploration phases.
-This became apparent when we were working on automating a section of our build pipeline - we all see the value of automation AND currently we have vastly different levels of comfort and knowledge on our automation tools and infrastructure.
+A recent challenge we have faced as my new team begins to adopt mob programming is staying engaged during exploration phases of work.
+This surfaced when we started work on automating a recently completed feature into our build pipeline - we all see the value of automation AND currently we have vastly different levels of comfort and knowledge on our automation tools and infrastructure.

 I happened to be away from the team for a few days at a point when the team started some automation work.
 Up to now, rotating the driver has been relaxed - sometimes the mob will do it at a regular cadence, sometimes they will not.